upperlinecode/CS-and-the-City-Curriculum/html/wireframing-flexbox.md

 ## Properties for the parent

-Most of the most powerful aspects of flexbox come into play when we apply one or more styling properties to the parent element.
+Most of the most powerful aspects of Flexbox come into play when we apply one or more styling properties to the parent element.
 While child elements can be styled individually to display differently from their peers, that behavior is useful less frequently than the following properties for the parent:
 * flex-direction
 * align-items
 * justify-content

 ### Flex Direction

 When we added `display: flex;` to our `.row` ruleset, the three parent elements became rows.
-But flexbox containers can display in any of four directions:
+But Flexbox containers can display in any of four directions:
 * `row`
 * `column`
 * `row-reverse`